zimfw/zimfw/README.md

 What does Zim offer?
 -----------------
-If you're here, it means you want to see the cool shit Zim has to offer.
+If you're here, it means you want to see the cool shit Zim can do.

 #### Themes
 ![Eriner Theme][theme_eriner]